-7.5 Procedure for reporting
+8.4 Procedure for reporting

 - (a) All reports of actual or suspected Breaches must be factual and contain as much information as possible.
-All reported information, including about the identity of the reporter, is treated as confidential subject to applicable legal and regulatory requirements. - (b) If you choose to make an internal report, this will normally be acknowledged within 48 hours of receipt.
-Where possible a call or meeting will be arranged in order to further investigate the concern.
-You may be accompanied at any meeting by a colleague or a representative from a union or another employee representative body.
-However, any companion must respect the confidentiality of the disclosure and any subsequent investigation. - (c) If you choose to make an oral report via Merlin's whistleblowing hotline, the Safecall call handler will take notes and may ask you questions based on the account you give.
-Safecall will produce a written report for Merlin.
-All Safecall reports, or internal reporting under this policy will normally be escalated to Merlin's Group Reward Director and its Internal Audit & Risk Management Director initially, who will then allocate the report to the most appropriate person in the business to address it. - (d) Upon receipt of a concern (whether received directly or via Safecall) the Group will carry out an assessment to determine the scope of investigation required.
+All information given, including about the identity of the reporter, is treated as confidential subject to applicable legal and regulatory requirements. - (b) If you choose to make a report via Merlin's Speak Up hotline, the SafeCall call handler will take notes and may ask you questions based on the account you give.
+SafeCall will produce a written report for Merlin.
+All SafeCall reports, or internal reporting under this policy will normally be escalated to Merlin's Group Compliance Director who review and triage the case with appropriate subject matter expects where applicable and allocate the report to the most appropriate person in the business to investigate and prepare a report on how to address any substantiated concerns. - (c) Upon receipt of a concern (whether received internally or via the Speak Up hotline or portal) the concern will be triaged to determine the scope of investigation required.
 You may be asked to provide further information to assist with investigations.
-If you have used the whistleblowing hotline or online portal, all communication, including any additional questions to be asked, will be conducted through SafeCall.
+If you have used the Speak Up Hotline or portal, all communication, including any additional questions, will be conducted through SafeCall platform.
 Every reporter is given their own login details to the portal which can be accessed from https://report.safecall.co.uk and clicking "sign-in".
-Any further requests for information and updates will be posted on the relevant report within your portal. - (e) The appointed Merlin investigator will aim to keep you informed of the progress of the investigation and its likely timescale, either directly or via the SafeCall portal.
+Any further requests for information and updates will be posted on the relevant report within the portal. - (d) The Merlin Compliance Team or investigator will aim to keep you informed of the progress of the investigation and its likely timescale, either directly or via the SafeCall portal. - (e) The appointed Merlin investigator will be responsible for: - (i) asking for further information on the report, where necessary; - (ii) ensuring your report is diligently followed up/investigated to assess the accuracy of the allegations made in the report; - (iii) recommending a decision is made on any action required to address the breach reported or deciding an outcome;

-- (f) The appointed Merlin investigator will be responsible for: - (i) maintaining communication with you including asking for further information on the report, where necessary; - (ii) ensuring your report is diligently followed up/investigated to assess the accuracy of the allegations made in the report; - (iii) ensuring a decision is made on any action required to address the breach reported or deciding to close the procedure; - (iv) providing feedback to you on your report including information on action envisaged or taken as follow-up to the report and the grounds for such follow-up.
-Feedback will be provided within a reasonable timeframe which will not exceed three months from acknowledgement of receipt of your report.
+(iv) providing standard feedback to you on your report.
+Where appropriate, and in conjunction with section 8.6(e), feedback will be provided within a reasonable timeframe which will not exceed three months from acknowledgement of receipt of your report.

-7.6 Operating principles for investigating complaints
+8.5 Operating principles for investigating complaints

-- (a) An investigation to establish all relevant facts will be conducted as sensitively and speedily as possible. - (b) Investigations will normally be carried out by an independent investigator who has had no previous involvement in the matter. - (c) In some instances it might be necessary to refer the matter to an external authority for further investigation, such as the Police. - (d) At the end of the investigation, the investigator will analyse all the evidence and make findings of fact, based upon the balance of probabilities, as to whether a Breach has occurred or is likely to occur. - (e) Whilst the Group will endeavour to provide an outcome to all complaints, you should be aware that, sometimes the need for confidentiality may prevent the Group from giving you specific details of the investigation or any disciplinary action taken as a result. - (f) Any information provided to you about an investigation or its outcome should be treated as confidential.
+- (a) An investigation to establish all relevant facts will be conducted as sensitively and speedily as possible. - (b) Investigations will normally be carried out by an internal and independent investigator who has had no previous involvement in the matter. - (c) In some instances, it might be necessary to refer the matter to an external authority for further investigation, such as external legal counsel but in some circumstances the Police or other appropriate authority. - (d) At the end of the investigation, the investigator will analyse all the evidence and make recommendations based upon the facts presented and on the balance of probabilities, as to whether a Breach has occurred or is likely to occur. - (e) Whilst Merlin will endeavour to provide an outcome to all complaints, you should be aware that, sometimes the need for confidentiality may prevent us from giving out specific details of the investigation or any disciplinary action taken as a result of an investigation. - (f) Any information provided to you about an investigation, or its outcome should be treated as confidential.

-7.7 Appeals
+8.6 Appeals